- Book now for 2021 at 2020 prices - Fully refundable and amendable up until 7 days before travel

-Spires, Shires & Shakespeare - Combine a visit to the University city of Oxford, with its dreaming spires and secluded cloisters, a chance to see the birthplace of great writer William Shakespeare and his home town of Stratford and wrap it all up with a meander around the country lanes and beautiful villages of The Cotswolds.
+Spires, Shires & Shakespeare - Combine a day trip from London with a visit to the University city of Oxford, with its dreaming spires and secluded cloisters, a chance to see the birthplace of the great writer William Shakespeare and his home town of Stratford-upon-Avon, and a meander around the country lanes and beautiful villages of The Cotswolds.

 Admission to Shakespeare's Birthplace & Divinity School Oxford

-Explore Cotswolds villages the big buses cannot get to!
+Explore Cotswolds villages that the big buses cannot get to!

-We journey up to Stratford-upon-Avon to the birthplace of William Shakespeare and enjoy a guided tour of the town by minibus viewing the remarkable array of timber framed Tudor buildings that survive from Shakespeare's own lifetime.
-His church, his school and family homes, then we enter the house he was born in, as well as photo stop outside his wife's childhood home, Anne Hathaway's cottage in Shottery.
-Our guide brings to life those early formative years of the Great Bard then we enjoy some free time to explore the town ourselves.
+We begin our day trip from London by travelling to Stratford-upon-Avon, the birthplace of William Shakespeare, and enjoy a guided tour of the town by minibus viewing the remarkable array of timber framed Tudor buildings that survive from Shakespeare's own lifetime, including his church, school and family homes.
+We then enter the house he was born in, as well as a photo stop outside his wife's childhood home, Anne Hathaway's cottage in Shottery.
+Your guide will bring those early formative years of the Great Bard to life, followed by some free time to explore the town.

-We then drive out to the beautiful Cotswolds, a range of limestone hills with green valleys and honey coloured villages.
-We use the narrow country lanes to visit off the beaten track places, meandering streams and sleepy hamlets.
+We use the narrow country lanes to visit off the beaten track places, including idyllic Burford, vibrant and charming Bourton on the Water, sleepy Taynton and the picturesque twins of Great and Little Rissington, our journey featuring plenty of meandering streams and sleepy hamlets.
 We will make a lunch stop in the delightful town of Stow-on-the-Wold with its village green and historic market square.
+The town boasts some fine historic pubs and traditional tea rooms.

-Ending the day in Oxford we will take an informative and in-depth walking tour of the University, colleges and town.
+Ending the day in Oxford, we will take an informative and in-depth walking tour of the University, colleges and town.
 Here we see how this ancient University, founded in 1167, operates within its traditional collegiate system.
-Stroll around some of the older city and college buildings and visit inside the University's oldest classroom, the 15th century Divinity School.
+Learn of the famous writers, artists, inventors and statesmen that studied here.
+Stroll around some of the older parts of the city and discover ancient college buildings, including a visit to the University's oldest classroom, the beautiful and historic 15th century Divinity School.
+After your walking tour and free time to explore, our small group day trip ends and we journey back to London.

 Central London Stratford Upon Avon